 The Point and Figure charts are also more suited towards trading with price action than with using indicators.
 The next chart below shows an illustration of a moving average with Stochastics oscillator on the left and some trend lines and horizontal support levels on the right.

-What are the differences between Point and Figure Chart and Renko Chart?
+What are the differences between renko vs point and figure chart?

 - Starting with the most obvious, Renko chart plots price as blocks or bricks.
 A bullish trend in price is represented by rising white or green Renko blocks or bricks and bearish trend in price is represented by falling black or red Renko bricks.
 On the other hand, Point and Figure Charts plot price as X and O, where X represents rising prices and O represents falling prices